Sablednah/MobHealth/README.md

 ### Configuration

-Configuration has just two settings at the moment
+Configuration now has three settings.

 	usePermissions: false
 If true then the permission node MobHealth.show is needed to enable for a player.

+	disableSpout: false
+Force messages to display in chat even if spout is detected.

 	disableSpout: false
 Force messages to display in chat even if spout is detected.